AMReX-Codes/amrex/Docs/JOSS/paper.md

 Coordinate systems include 1D Cartesian or spherical; 2D Cartesian or cylindrical (r-z); and 3D Cartesian.
 Both particles and embedded boundary representations introduce additional irregularity and complexity to the way data is stored and operated on, requiring special attention in the presence of the dynamically changing hierarchical mesh structure and AMR timestepping approaches.
+User-defined kernels that operate on patches of data can be written in C++ or Fortran; there is also a Fortran-interface functionality which wraps the core C++ data structures and operations in Fortran wrappers so that an application code based on AMReX can be written entirely in Fortran.

 AMReX supports a number of different time-stepping strategies and spatial discretizations.
 Solution strategies supported by AMReX range